liborty/rstats/README.md

 ## Trait Vectors

 * Vector algebra implemented on one or two `&[f64]` slices of any length (vector dimensionality).
-* Pearson's, Spearman's and Kendall's correlations.
+* Autocorrelation, Pearson's, Spearman's and Kendall's correlations.

+Trait Vectors is sometimes unchecked for speed, so some caution is advisable.

 ## Trait MutVectors